Watermarking and Burst / Separator Pages - Showing print job information on prints

 PaperCut, as of version 10.5, supports watermarking (and digital signatures) as a core feature.
 See the user guide for details.

 Burst/Banner pages are generally a single page inserted after a print job.
 They are most often used to identify the user who printed the job.
+PaperCut doesn’t offer an option to create a banner page, as they are dependent on the printer’s driver or the host operating system configuration.

 Burst pages are often preferred over watermarking where it is not desirable to include any extra information on print jobs, however burst pages use one extra page per print job and add significantly to paper waste.